Adrxx/Crypto/README.md

 ### CocoaPods

-Crypto cannot be installed with Carthage yet.
+Crypto cannot be installed with CocoaPods yet.
 Please read [#1](https://github.com/alexaubry/Crypto/issues/1) for more information.

 ## Usage